sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 Be aware of how much tax you’ll have to pay in the end.
 Familiarize yourself with tax-deferred accounts like IRAs and 401(k)s.
 Understand the withdrawal rules for them and learn if they would benefit you.
 	Be as tax-efficient as possible.
 For example, in the US, municipal bond funds and municipal bond-based money market funds are exempt from state tax whereas bank interests are not state tax exempt

->  Don't invest money that u might need within 3-5 years.
+>  Don't invest money that you might need within 1-3 years.
 Opt for low risk bonds/bank deposits

-If you invest in high risk asset with short term mindset, the asset you invested in may go down, and you would be forced to sell at a loss.
+If you invest money that you might need in 1-3 years in high-risk assets, there’s a chance the value of those assets could decrease, forcing you to sell at a loss.
- If you need the money within next 3-5 years, Opt for low-risk investing options like bank deposits or bonds for short-term needs.

 With everything being digital, be sure to have unique passwords for each of your financial insitution.
 Use 2FA.
-If it makes sense (for eg in brokerages) restrict the ease of taking out the money.
+If it makes sense (for eg in brokerages) restrict the ease of taking out the money (example Fidelity's security lockdown feature restricts taking out the money from brokerage )
 # Stock -  Slice of a business rather than a random number generator
 The stock market is where people buy and sell businesses, similar to how tomatoes are sold in a vegetable market.
 A seller quotes a price, and when a buyer agrees, they exchange cash, and the tomato is sold.
 Stocks are traded similarly via the stock exchange with help of brokerages, with prices fluctuating every microsecond.